IBM/vision-terraform/README.md

 Use the [IBM Cloud VPC Terraform Documentation](https://cloud.ibm.com/docs/terraform?topic=terraform-getting-started#install) for information on how to install Terraform and the IBM Terraform Provider.

-You also need to have an [IBM Cloud API Key](https://cloud.ibm.com/docs/iam?topic=iam-userapikey).
+You also need to have an [IBM Cloud API Key](https://cloud.ibm.com/docs/iam?topic=iam-userapikey), and an [IBM Cloud Classic API Key](https://cloud.ibm.com/docs/iam?topic=iam-classic_keys).

 ### Installation Steps